MattRuetz/reviews-react-app/README.md

 The json-server package is used to implement a mock server and database.
 To run this test development build, run:
 ### `npm run dev`
 Now navigate to [http://localhost:3000](http://localhost:3000) to test the app.
-_This also spins up a server on [http://localhost:5000](http://localhost:5000) to host your mock database at [http://localhost:5000/feedback](http://localhost:5000/feedback).
+NOTE: _This also spins up a server on [http://localhost:5000](http://localhost:5000) to host your mock database at [http://localhost:5000/feedback](http://localhost:5000/feedback)._

 # Getting Started with Create React App